ms-iot/content/UART.md

 # Allow UART to be used for HardwareSerial (This will change it from kernel debugger use)

 1. Shut down Galileo and remove power
-1. Remove microSD card and plug it in to a PC (Windows will automatically assign a drive letter, in our case it is K)
+1. Remove microSD card and plug it in to a PC (Windows will automatically assign a drive letter, in our case it was "k")
 1. Open an Administrative command prompt on your development machine:
 	* <kbd>bcdedit /store k:\efi\microsoft\boot\bcd /enum</kbd>
 	* Verify you got bcd contents